lamat1111/QuilibriumScripts/README.md

-# This is a script to auto-install your Quilibrium node in the easiest way.
+# Quilibrium node auto-installer script + useful tools and info to manage your node.

 *This guide is unofficial and made just to support the project*